jamespineiro/cs320-team-a-ardvark-/frontend/documentation/README.md

-## Here’s what’s missing or what we’ll need to fill in before we submit/publish the README:
+## Here’s what’s missing or what we might need to fill in before we submit/publish the README:

 // Create a .env file in the frontend directory with the following keys (adjust as needed):